 - The internet layer.
 This layer is equivalent to the network layer in the OSI model and is responsible for addressing, routing, and managing the fragmentation of IP packets.
 In addition to the internet protocol (IP), ARP, IGMP, and ICMP also operate at this layer.

 - The network access layer.
-This layer correlates to the physical and data link layers of the OSI model and handles the transmission of network datagrams over specific physical networks.
+This layer correlates to the physical and data link layers of the OSI model and handles the data transmission over specific physical networks.

 What are the differences between OSI and TCP/IP?